 Free Access to Numerous ATMs

-Most credit unions have links with CO-OP network.
-It gives member institutions an access to over 29,000 free ATMs.
+Most credit unions have links with the CO-OP network.
+It gives member institutions access to over 29,000 free ATMs.
 The ATMs are available all over the United States and in some foreign countries like Japan and Italy.
 If you are a member of an active credit union, you have the opportunity to use these ATMs.

 Earn More on Interest Rates

 Unlike banks, credit unions offer a high interest on every deposit you make.
 Since credit unions are nonprofit organizations, they provide increase interest rates on certificates of deposit (CD) and savings account.
-At the same time, the interest rate charges on car loan are much reduces at credit unions.
+At the same time, the interest rate charges on a car loan are much reduced at credit unions.
 For instance, as of June this year, the average rate on a 62-month brand car loan was 2.72 percent at credit unions, and 4.68 percent at traditional banks.
 This is an indication that traditional banks mercilessly dig deep into our account, while credit unions are a little bit considerate.

 Credit Unions Provide Free Financial Training Services

-Are you looking forward to obtain free knowledge on budgeting, improving your credit, saving, and other money issues?
+Are you looking forward to obtaining free knowledge on budgeting, improving your credit, saving, and other money issues?
 No worry then.
 The credit unions have financial literacy terms that entail one-on-one coaching and workshops.
 For example, The Federal Credit Union Provides free credit counseling services via agencies that got certifications from the National Foundation for Credit Counseling.
 Furthermore, credit unions offer sufficient training services using their adequate modernized facilities.
 They tackle very sensitive topics that are indeed problematic to many people.
 Such topics include home buying, estate planning, car buying, and much more.